Autophagy Fasting | Start | Stop | Induce | Methods | Diet | Benefits

-With this in mind, researchers were able to use EGCG – the primary polyphenol in green tea – in a new treatment method to induce autophagy that triggered apoptosis, the death of the cancer cells (Prasanth et al. 201926).
+With this in mind, researchers could use EGCG – the primary polyphenol in green tea – as a new treatment method to induce autophagy that triggers apoptosis, which means the death of cancer cells (Prasanth et al. 201926).

-Furthermore, studies suggest that influencing autophagy through intermittent fasting may contribute to improving the effectiveness of cancer therapies while protecting healthy cells (Antunes et al. 201827).
+Furthermore, studies suggest that influencing autophagy through intermittent fasting may improve cancer therapies’ effectiveness while protecting healthy cells (Antunes et al. 201827).

 4. Insulin Resistance and Diabetes